Hard Contract: Critical

 Variety said it was a "skillfully-mounted film" and "most audiences should buy it to the profit of 20th and the exhibs."

-Harlan Ellison declared the film was "that incredible rarity, a film of entertainment that comes to grips with secondand third-level philosophical concepts.
+Harlan Ellison declared the film was "that incredible rarity, a film of entertainment that comes to grips with second and third-level philosophical concepts.
 A film of meaning."

 Sight and Sound called it a "slightly pretentious oddity of a metaphysical thriller" with "limping direction, but a script which lakes its attractive cast out on some rather intriguing limbs."
 A later review in the same magazine from Tim Lucas said, "Lurking behind its John Woo-like title is a movie that lures people in with the promise of an action thriller but then presents them with a heady talk-fest about love, morality and commitment.
 It may be the artiest picture produced by a major US studio up to that time."
 Filmink said the film "sounds like a try-hard commercial project (assassin falls in love) but it’s actually super arty, with lots of chat...
 Coburn isn’t ideal in a role better suited for Lee Marvin, but the movie gets points for being different."

 Sam Peckinpah, who at one stage was going to form a company with Pogostin, said of Hard Contract, "I read the script and I saw the film.
 I think he’s a very talented writer.
 But he doesn’t understand making films."